-Ludington Park has all the standard features of a typical park—sand volleyball courts, basketball courts, a lighted tennis court, a gazebo, a playground.
+Ludington Park has all the standard features of a typical park — sand volleyball courts, basketball courts, a lighted tennis court, a gazebo, a playground.
 But it also spotlights its course for visitors to play disc golf, a sport that has become very popular in this region.
-Disc golf is like regular golf, but instead of clubs and balls, there are Frisbee-like discs which you throw into the chain baskets at each pole.
+Disc golf is like regular golf, but instead of clubs and balls, there are Frisbee-like discs that you throw into the chain baskets at each pole.
 This gives you a great chance to enjoy the expanse and natural beauty of the park while also engaging in some friendly competition.
-Free bike rentals are also available at the port so that you can ride through town to visit the mall, or bike along the bike paths.
-One bike path leads to the swimming beach and bath house facilities and connects with Aronson Island, a natural, park-like area with parking for boat trailers, a boat launch, and a handicap-accessible fishing pier.
+Free bike rentals are also available at the port so that you can ride through town to visit the mall or bike along the bike paths.
+One bike path leads to the swimming beach and bath house facilities and connects with Aronson Island, a natural, park-like area with parking for boat trailers, a boat launch and a handicap-accessible fishing pier.

 “We have kind of a down-home atmosphere on our main street,” said Larry Gravatt, harbormaster.
 “We’re not really a tourist-type stop; we’re actually kind of a real town.”

-Many unique stores line Ludington Street and in late July, a Downtown Sidewalk Sale Day is the all the rage.
-Further into town is the Delta Plaza shopping mall—a central point of the community—with over 30 places to go, sponsored craft shows, auto shows and events throughout the year.
+Many unique stores line Ludington Street, and in late July, a Downtown Sidewalk Sale Day is the all the rage.
+Further into town is the Delta Plaza shopping mall — a central point of the community — with over 30 places to go and sponsored craft shows, auto shows and events throughout the year.
 The library is also a must-stop for those who are marine history lovers.
 With an estimated 2,000 marine charts on display, you could spend hours browsing just a fraction of the collection.

 On the other side of the harbor is the man-made Sand Point, home of the lighthouse.
 The lighthouse has been fully restored and is now open for tours.
 Back when the lighthouse first opened in 1868, John Terry was appointed the first keeper, but died before the first lighting could take place.
 His wife, Mary Terry, was then one of the first female lighthouse keepers in the Great Lakes.
 Mary ended up dying in a lighthouse fire where foul play is suspected.
 Rumor has it that she sometimes comes back to visit and check in on the lighthouse, but don’t worry, the night security watchman is on the lookout.
 The museum also showcases much of its history.